davbeek/gitinspectorgui-rtd/docs/source/gui.rst

   Select :guilabel:`auto` or :guilabel:`none`.

-  * :guilabel:`auto`: open the viewer for the selected output format as specified in the :ref:`output-formats` section.
+  * :guilabel:`auto`: open the viewer for the selected output format as specified in the :ref:`output-formats-gui` section.

   * :guilabel:`none`: never open any viewer.